EarthVision/Towny2-Docs/README.md

 #### /plot claim
 Purchases a plot (chunk) that is for sale or rent if the player has enough funds.

+#### /plot evict
+Evicts the current renter from a plot.
+Can be used by the town mayor or plot owner.

 #### /plot nfs
 Removes the plot (chunk) the player is standing in from being for sale. (usable by mayor or plot owner)